Looking for answers?

 Click here to go to the Previous Certificates page of AutoCheck.

-AutoCheck was an Authorised Broker for Queensland Transport and the Office of Fair Trading and was able to offer an interface to members of the public to enable them to generate VCheck Certificates via our website.
+AutoCheck was an Authorised Broker for Queensland Transport and the Office of Fair Trading, and provided a public interface to generate VCheck Certificates via our website.
 This service ceased in February 2012.
-For enquiries, additional information or issues regarding VCheck Certificate results please contact Queensland Transport on 13 23 80.

-AutoCheck was an Authorised Broker and was able to offer an interface to members of the public to enable them to generate REVs Certificates via our website.
+AutoCheck was an Authorised Broker and offered an interface to enable members of the public to generate REVS Certificates via our website.
 This service ceased in 2012.
-For enquiries, additional information or issues regarding REVS Certificate results please contact the Queensland Office of Fair Trading on 13 13 04.

 Hail or Flood Damage